SeanKilleen/seankilleen.github.io/_posts/2012-12-10-how-to-quickly-update-an-mvc4-project-with-bootstrap-less-and-fontawesome-field-notes.md

 * Dotless and Bootstrap's LESS used to not play nicely together
 * The "@import" directives sometimes gave dotless an error and had to be worked around.
-* Font-Awesome's MIME types are not all recognized by the internal webapps
+* Font-Awesome's MIME types are not all recognized by the internal web apps

 ### Solution